Tanz0rz/haxe-fmod/extension/examples/loading-and-playing-sounds-in-the-core-api.md

 ## 7
 <!-- 4.3.3 Creating a Sound by manually providing sample data -->
 PCM read callbacks and Sound::lock cannot be bound, the callbacks run on FMOD's threads and lock hands out a raw pointer.
-PcmStream is the user-sound equivalent, a ring buffer the game writes 16-bit PCM into from the game thread while the mixer drains it, and CoreSound.readData covers reading PCM back out of a sound.
+PcmStream is the user-sound equivalent, a ring buffer the game writes 16-bit PCM into from the game thread while the mixer drains it, and Sound.readData covers reading PCM back out of a sound.
 ```haxe
 import haxefmod.core.PcmStream;